-Our survey of four key analyses of focus particles revealed that there is considerable disagreement on the possibility of PP-internal and DP-internal focus particles in languages such as Dutch, English and German.
-This disagreement is partly due to disagreement on acceptability judgments.
-Although many have claimed that English allows PP- and DP-internal focus particles (e.g., Bayer 1996; Büring and Hartmann 2001), others (e.g., Rooth 1985; Taglicht 1984) have questioned this possibility on the basis of differing acceptability judgments.
-On the other hand, the general consensus on German and Dutch seems to be that PP- and DP-internal focus particles are impossible (Jacobs 1983; Bayer 1996; Büring and Hartmann 2001), although this claim, too, has been disputed on the basis of empirical evidence (Hoeksema and Zwarts 1991; Hoeksema 1999).
+Our survey of four key analyses of focus particles revealed that there is considerable disagreement on the possibility of PP-internal and DP-internal focus particles in languages such as Dutch, English, and German.
+This disagreement is partly due to disagreement on acceptability judgements.
+Although many have claimed that English allows PP- and DP-internal focus particles (e.g., Bayer, 1996; Büring & Hartmann, 2001), others (e.g., Rooth, 1985; Taglicht, 1984) have questioned this possibility on the basis of differing acceptability judgements.
+On the other hand, the general consensus on German and Dutch seems to be that PP- and DP-internal focus particles are impossible (Bayer, 1996; Büring & Hartmann, 2001; Jacobs, 1983), although this claim, too, has been disputed on the basis of empirical evidence (Hoeksema, 1999; Hoeksema & Zwarts, 1991).
 To resolve some of the issues regarding focus particles, we performed a large-scale corpus investigation.

 Corpus data showed that PP-internal focus particles are a genuine option in Dutch.
 However, the corpus also provided evidence for the claim that there is a strong dispreference for focus particles to follow a preposition.
 In German, this dispreference is even stronger than in Dutch, although PP-internal focus particles do not seem to be completely ruled out in German either.
 In the light of these empirical facts, the analyses of Jacobs (1983) and Büring and Hartmann (2001) cannot be maintained.
-Whether Bayer's (1996) analysis can be upheld depends on the question whether PPs actually are islands for movement in German and Dutch.
-If corpus research would show that the impossibility of preposition stranding in these languages is in fact a similar dispreference as with PP-internal focus particles, this would lend support to Bayer's analysis.
+Whether Bayer's (1996) analysis can be upheld depends on whether PPs actually are islands for movement in German and Dutch.
+If corpus research should show that the impossibility of preposition stranding in these languages is in fact a dispreference similar to that found with PP-internal focus particles, this would lend support to Bayer's analysis.
 However, our discussion of the change in preference with approximative adverbs suggests that this possibility is unlikely.
-On the other hand, if corpus research would reveal that preposition stranding is truly impossible in these languages, Bayer would have to provide an explanation for the differences between preposition stranding and focus particles in PP-internal position in German and Dutch.
+On the other hand, if corpus research should reveal that preposition stranding is truly impossible in these languages, Bayer would have to provide an explanation for the differences between preposition stranding and focus particles in PP-internal position in German and Dutch.

 Notwithstanding the general dispreference for PP-internal focus particles in Dutch and German, substantial variation can be observed.
 This variation turned out to be due to several factors: lexical variation among prepositions and focus particles, variation among the determiners introducing the DP complement of the preposition, as well as syntactic factors.
-Interestingly, although English is much more liberal with respect to the possibility of PP-internal focus particles, the variational patterns found in English were similar to those found in Dutch and German.
+Interestingly, although English is much more liberal with respect to the possibility of PPinternal focus particles, the patterns of variation found in English were similar to those found in Dutch and German.
 Although Rooth's (1985) semantic account correctly predicts PP-internal focus particles in principle to be possible in the three languages, his analysis does not provide an explanation for the observed (dis)preferences.
-We speculated that the dispreference for PP-internal focus particles in Dutch may gradually weaken over time as a consequence of a more general change in preference in Dutch among adverbs from PP-external combinations to PP-internal combinations.
+We speculated that the dispreference for PP-internal focus particles in Dutch may gradually weaken over time as a consequence of a more general change in preference in Dutch with regard to adverbs, from PP-external to PP-internal combinations.
 As a result, Dutch may become more similar to English regarding the distribution of focus particles.